 In the event of a campus emergency that places members of the community in immediate danger; emergency messages will immediately be sent by phone and/or email messages.
 Warnings will be disseminated through campus email and the University's Personalized Emergency Notification Network (RAVE) system.
-Process for signing up for RAVE is in this document in the section titled "Policies for Timely Warnings" on page 4.
+Process for signing up for RAVE is located in this document in the section titled "Policies for Timely Warnings" on page 4.

-Confirmation of a significant emergency or dangerous situation, the crafting of emergency messages, and the initiation of the RAVE system will fall to the Provost, Security, and the Vice President of Finance and Operations.
-If an emergency is discovered by a member of the OCU community, they should immediately dial 9-1-1 and then contact campus security at (740)-412-5337.
+Confirmation of a significant emergency or dangerous situation, the crafting of emergency messages, and the initiation of the RAVE system will fall to the Provost, Security, Chief Student Development Officer and the Vice President of Operations and Crisis Management Director.
+If an emergency situation is discovered by a member of the OCU community, they should immediately dial 9-1-1 and then contact campus security at (740)-412-5337.
 Campus security will then immediately contact the Vice President of Finance and Operations.
-The Vice President of Finance and Operations in communication with the Director of Student Life and any emergency services including in the Pickaway County Sherriff's Department, Circleville Fire Department, Pickaway County Health Department or any other government agency deemed necessary, will confirm that the emergency reported is valid as quickly and safely as possible through the emergency and campus personnel, such as Campus Security, Residence Life Staff, or Facilities staff.
+The Vice President of Finance and Operations in communication with the Chief Student Development Officer and any emergency services including in the Pickaway County Sherriff, Circleville Fire Department, Pickaway County Health Department or any other government agency deemed necessary, will confirm that the emergency reported is valid as quickly and safely as possible through the emergency and campus personnel, such as Campus Security, Residence Life Staff, or Facilities staff.
 This does not preclude the immediate activation of the RAVE system.
-If the emergency is confirmed, the Student Development Office will craft an emergency voice call, and/or text message, and/or email to all members of the OCU community.
-This message will contain instructions including whether to relocate, stay put, shelter-in-place, avoid areas of campus, and pertinent information regarding the emergency that is necessary for the safety of the community.
-This message will be created in consultation with government officials if necessary and will consider the safety of the campus community.
+If the emergency is confirmed, the Chief Student Development Office will craft an emergency voice call, and/or text message, and/or email to all members of the OCU community.
+This message will contain instructions including whether or not to relocate, stay put, shelter-in-place, avoid areas of campus, and pertinent information regarding the emergency that is necessary for the safety of the community.
+This message will be created with consult from government officials if necessary and will take into account the safety of the campus community.
 This message will immediately be sent via voice and/or text message and by University email.

-Upon confirmation of an emergency, University officials will without delay and considering the safety of the community will activate emergency procedures to alert the community.
-The only exception is if the Student Development Office and Security Office deem notification of the situation to pose harm to the efforts to assist a victim, contain, respond to or mitigate the emergency in their professional judgement or by the advice of the Incident Commander.
+Upon confirmation of an emergency situation, University officials will without delay and taking into account the safety of the community will activate emergency procedures to alert the community.
+The only exception is if the Chief Student Development Officer and Crisis Management Director deem notification of the situation to pose harm to the efforts to assist a victim, contain, respond to or mitigate the emergency in their professional judgement or by the advice of the Incident Commander.

 The following is a list of titles and organizations that are responsible for emergency procedures.
 Ohio Christian University does not maintain a campus police or fire department.
-Ultimately, the management of any crisis is handled by the appropriate government agency.
+Ultimately, the management of any crisis situation is handled by the appropriate government agency.